CodeZobac/Bottleneck-Ninja/README.md

 ## Overview

-Bottleneck Ninja is a powerful web application designed to identify and solve hardware bottlenecks in PC systems.
-The tool helps users optimize their computer builds by analyzing the compatibility and performance balance between CPU, GPU, RAM, and other components.
+Bottleneck Ninja is a powerful web application designed to identify and solve hardware bottlenecks in PC systems with AI.
+The tool helps users optimize their computer builds by analyzing the compatibility and performance balance between CPU, GPU, and RAM

 ## Key Features